vladimir-vovk/django-tinymce4/README.md

 django-tinymce4
 ===
+widget.py was patched for Django 1.6 admin inlines support.
+Minor changes in skin.min.css for Grappelli interface.

 **django-tinymce4** is a Django application that contains a widget to render a form field as a TinyMCE editor.